In this review, I break down the pros and cons of Caraway cookware.

 - FAQs About Caraway Cookware

-- Bottom Line: Should You Buy Caraway Cookware?
+- Bottom Line: Is Caraway Cookware Worth It?

 Caraway cookware is made with a heavy-gauge aluminum core free of lead, cadmium, and other toxic metals.